Nehemiah McGray: Life

 In May 1856 he joined the barque “T. & J.” It was on these voyages where Nehemiah established his credentials as a ship's Master.
 Captain James D. Coffin certified Nehemiah's service and character as part of his application for a Master's Certificate of Competency before the British Board of Trade in London, England.
-It runs as follows:“This is to certify that the bearer, Mr. McGray, is the native of the same place as myself, Barrington, Nova Scotia, and that I know of his having commenced going to sea in small vessels at the age of twelve years, and, with the exception of a few winters, has been continually engaged in seafaring life.
-During the years 1854 and 1855 he sailed from Halifax in the “Electric” and the ‘Philosophy,’ square-rigged vessels.
-In May 1856 he joined the barque ‘T. & J.,’ of which I was the Master, and since that date, he has continually been in that vessel or the present one, the barque ‘Clyde,’ of which one of my brothers or I have been Master.
-He has been second mate or mate for 18 months.
-It is with much pleasure I have to state that in every capacity he has given perfect satisfaction.
-As an officer, he possesses superior tact and judgment.
-For sobriety and morality his character is unimpeachable; being a total abstainer both from intoxicating drink and from profane and abusive language.” - [Sgd] J. D. Coffin.
-Master of barque ‘Clyde.”
-Glasgow, July 16, 1858In 1859 Captain Coffin turned over the command of his ship to Captain McGray, who sailed her until 1863, when he returned home to take charge of the new barque, “Helena,” owned by Thomas Coffin and Company of Port Clyde.
+It runs as follows:

+In 1859, Captain Coffin turned over the command of his ship to Captain McGray, who sailed her until 1863, when he returned home to take charge of the new barque, “Helena,” owned by Thomas Coffin and Company of Port Clyde.
 After sailing this barque for nearly four years, he again came home to take command of another new barque, the “Village Queen.”
 His brother-in-law, John J. Kenney went out as mate and J. Fernandez Coffin as the second mate.
 Voyages were to South America, carrying ice from Boston to Montevideo, and trans-Atlantic as well.
 He remained in this until 1871 when he took charge of the 556-ton barque “Vibilia.”
 After successfully sailing her for two years he again returned home and took command of the 1980-ton full-rigged ship “H. W. Workman.”
 This ship he sailed (except one voyage from New York to Liverpool and return to New York, when Capt.
 John J. Kenney took command) until 1876, when she was sold through foreclosure of a mortgage held by the firm of John Black, of Liverpool, England.
-The liquidation of the affairs of Thomas Coffin & Co., for whom he had sailed continuously for 20 years, brought his service with this widely respected firm to close.
+The liquidation of the affairs of Thomas Coffin & Co., for whom he had sailed continuously for 20 years, brought his service with this firm to close.